We all wish we had a crystal ball, I mean who wouldn’t like to know the future? 🔮

 Though the crystal ball might not exist quite yet, there is a way you can predict the future for your business. 👀

-Forecasting is an important element of any business’s strategy - accurately predicting your revenue for Q4 while still in Q2 is pretty helpful!
+Forecasting is an important element of any business’s strategy - accurately predicting your revenue for Q4 while still in Q2 is super helpful in determining your strategy!

 In this article, we’ll explore what forecasting is, and how you can use it to your advantage as a RevOps pro.

 - What sales forecasting is.

 - How you can utilize forecasting in your RevOps function.